-- take responsibility for the appropriate quality of own engineering work and make corrections as required;
+- Taking responsibility for the appropriate quality of own engineering work and make corrections as required

 You are welcome to make an appointment to talk to a teaching staff member about this programme and to have a tour of the Trades workshops.